 Personalize your program

 The remainder of the coursework comes in a wide range of elective courses.
 These will allow you to tailor your Public Management program to your own specific interests.
-Working with your advisor, you'll be able to select from many elective options, including the following:
+Working with your advisor, you'll be able to select from many elective options, including (but not limited to) the following:

 - Public Organizations (M 504)